Mastercard/mastercard-loyalty-connect-reference-app/README.md

 This reference app describes one end to end flow for using MasterCard Loyalty Connect API's it skips some endpoints :
 1. Enroll Member and obtain memberReferenceId and memberMerchantReferenceId
 2. Get Member using memberReferenceId
+3. Search member using userId
-3. Enroll Payment Card using memberReferenceId and obtain paymentCardReferenceId
+4. Enroll Payment Card using memberReferenceId and obtain paymentCardReferenceId
-4. Get Payment Card using memberReferenceId and paymentCardReferenceId
+5. Get Payment Card using memberReferenceId and paymentCardReferenceId
-5. Enroll Loyalty_Connect using memberReferenceId and obtain loyaltyConnectReferenceId
+6. Enroll Loyalty_Connect using memberReferenceId and obtain loyaltyConnectReferenceId
-6. Get Loyalty Connect using memberReferenceId and loyaltyConnectReferenceId
+7. Get Loyalty Connect using memberReferenceId and loyaltyConnectReferenceId
-7. Enroll another Merchant Loyalty Program using memberReferenceId and obtain memberMerchantReferenceId
+8. Enroll another Merchant Loyalty Program using memberReferenceId and obtain memberMerchantReferenceId
-8. Get Merchant LoyaltyProgram using memberReferenceId and memberMerchantReferenceId
+9. Get Merchant LoyaltyProgram using memberReferenceId and memberMerchantReferenceId
-9. Get all Merchant Loyalty Program associated using memberReferenceId
+10. Get all Merchant Loyalty Program associated using memberReferenceId
-10. Update Merchant loyalty Program using memberReferenceId and memberMerchantReferenceId
+11. Update Merchant loyalty Program using memberReferenceId and memberMerchantReferenceId
-11. Get Member to fetch all details like it's associated Payment Card's, Merchant Loyalty Programs and Loyalty Connect
+12. Get Member to fetch all details like it's associated Payment Card's, Merchant Loyalty Programs and Loyalty Connect
-12. Update Member details using memberReferenceId
+13. Update Member details using memberReferenceId
-13. Get Member to verify updated member details using memberReferenceId
+14. Get Member to verify updated member details using memberReferenceId
-14. Delete Loyalty Connect using memberReferenceId and loyaltyConnectReferenceId
+15. Delete Loyalty Connect using memberReferenceId and loyaltyConnectReferenceId
-15. Delete Payment Card using memberReferenceId and paymentCardReferenceId
+16. Delete Payment Card using memberReferenceId and paymentCardReferenceId
-16. Get Member to verify Loyalty Connect and Payment Card got deleted or not
+17. Get Member to verify Loyalty Connect and Payment Card got deleted or not
-17. Finally, delete Member to delete member using memberReferenceId
+18. Finally, delete Member to delete member using memberReferenceId
-18. Enroll business partner stores
+19. Enroll business partner stores

 ## API Expected sample Response but values varies for reference id's
 ### Enroll Member